This post may contain affiliate links. Please read our disclosure policy.

 1. Fill and Frost

-Spread the whipped ganache between the cake layers and all over the top and sides for a smooth finish.
-Chill to set.
+Spread the whipped ganache between the cooled cake layers, then cover the top and sides for a smooth, rich finish.
+Chill to set before decorating.

 Stretching melted marshmallows over the frosted cake to form spooky web strands.